Dengvaxia Dengue Vaccine Description

 Dengvaxia (CYD-TDV) currently given as a 3-dose series 6 months apart (at months 0, 6, and 12).
 It is administered as a subcutaneous Injection.

 The most commonly reported side effects by those who received Dengvaxia were a headache, muscle pain, joint pain, fatigue, injection site pain, and low-grade fever.

 Dengvaxia Dengue Vaccine Limitation of Use

 Dengvaxia is not for use in individuals not previously infected by any dengue virus serotype or for whom this information is unknown.
-The CDC says before being vaccinated with Dengvaxia, inform your healthcare provider if you have dengue symptoms or live in or have recently traveled to an area with risk of dengue.
+The CDC says before being vaccinated with Dengvaxia, inform your healthcare provider if you have dengue symptoms or live in, or have recently traveled to an area with a risk of dengue.

 Those not previously infected are at increased risk for Severe Dengue disease when vaccinated and subsequently infected with the dengue virus.